Welcome to computing at Syracuse University. Be sure to refer to our ITS New Student Welcome page as you prepare to arrive on campus.

 Active faculty, staff, and students can log into LinkedIn learning by visiting linkedinlearning.syr.edu and logging in with their NetID and password managed at netid.syr.edu.
-Active users visiting LinkedIn Learning for the first time should simply follow the instructions on the screen to create your account.

 More information, including a full user's guide provided by LinkedIn Learning, can be found on the LinkedIn Learning at Syracuse University home page.